 QI Researcher, Scriptwriter, and Illustrator

-QI's network of secretive recruiters identified Ethan early as he spent most of his teen years fact-checking Daily Mail articles and posting corrections in the comments section.
-Having been subjected to QI's gruelling elf training regime, he researches for the TV show and Twitter feed, and works in the QITV studio.
-Ethan's trademark party tricks include echolocation (like a dolphin) and putting both legs over his head (if you're lucky).Twitter: @rupareliaethan
+QI's network of secretive recruiters identified Ethan early on, after flagging a string of school reports with the phrase ‘too clever for his own good’.
+Having undergone QI's gruelling elf training regime, he now researches for the TV show, crafts questions for The Tournament, creates YouTube content, and works in the QITV studio.
+Ethan's trademark party tricks include echolocation (like a dolphin) and putting both legs over his head (if you're lucky).Twitter: @ethanruparelia

 Jack is an Under-17-javelin champion from Lewisham (that's as far as we got down his CV before immediately hiring him).
-As well as hand-rearing tweets for @qikipedia, producing videos for YouTube, and researching for the TV show, his maths degree has earned him the job of maintaining the company database, BlueWhale.
-In his spare time he cooks, plays Ultimate Frisbee and trumpets in a salsa band, which might explain why the weekly research meetings now take the form of a louche late night elf fiesta.Twitter: @QuiteWhelming
+As well as hand-rearing and wrangling tweets for @qikipedia, producing videos for YouTube, contributing to QI's books, and researching for the TV show, his maths degree has earned him the job of maintaining the company database, BlueWhale.
+In his spare time he cooks, plays Ultimate Frisbee and keeps his eye out for interesting pieces of metal.
+He's also the boring Elf behind Underwhelming Facts on twitter.Twitter: @QuiteWhelming

 Head of QI Research, No Such Thing As A Fish co-host